-- 1. The PI makes a preliminary determination that a protocol is eligible for expedited review based on the criteria in the attached document.
+- 1. The PI makes a preliminary determination that a protocol is eligible for expedited review based on the criteria in the document found at the end of this SOP.
 The IRB makes the final determination regarding whether a protocol is eligible for expedited review. - 2.
 The PI submits a completed application, which IRB staff screen for completeness and accuracy and make a preliminary determination whether the application meets the criteria for expedited review, including minimal risk, and identifies the research categories.
 If the application fails to meet the criteria for expedited review, IRB staff inform the PI that the study will undergo full or exempt review. - 3.
 IRB staff follow the screening procedures outlined in the Initial Full Review SOP (e.g., waiver of informed consent or documentation requests; completion of mandatory training requirements; or need of additional expertise).
 See the Initial Full Review SOP for a detailed description of IRB staff procedures. - 4.
 After screening the application, IRB staff assign a primary reviewer.
 The reviewer receives notification that a review has been requested.
-In the event an assigned reviewer has a conflict of interest, IRB staff will re-assign the application for review.
+In the event an assigned reviewer has a conflict of interest or is otherwise unable to complete the review, IRB staff will re-assign the application for review.

-- 5. The IRB Chair or another IRB member may serve as a second reviewer of the application.
-In the event the IRB Chair or other IRB member has a conflict of interest, IRB staff will re-assign the application for review. - 6.
+- 5. If necessary, the IRB Chair or another IRB member may serve as a second reviewer of the application.
+In the event the IRB Chair or other IRB member has a conflict of interest or is otherwise unable to complete the review, IRB staff will re-assign the application for review. - 6.
 With assistance from IRB staff as needed, the reviewer documents federally mandated specific findings (e.g., Subpart B, C, D, or waiver of informed consent or documentation).